WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Quick facts:

-• 👍 Much better performance = faster load times
+• 👍 Much better performance = faster load times.

-• 👍 Offers a unique integration with Cloudflare Enterprise
+• 👍 Offers a unique integration with Cloudflare Enterprise.

-• 👍 A better hosting dashboard and more useful tools
+• 👍 A better hosting dashboard and more useful tools.

-• 👎 A bit more expensive than Bluehost
+• 👎 A bit more expensive than Bluehost.

-• 💰 Starting price — $30 a month
+• 💰 Starting price — $30 a month.

-• 👉 Visit Rocket.net
+• 👉 Visit Rocket.net.

 The Cloudflare integration also has other big benefits, such as automatic image optimization and secure web firewalls.

-• Automatic daily backups plus on-demand backups when needed.
+• automatic daily backups plus on-demand backups when needed

-• Multiple web application firewalls (WAF) and malware scanning.
+• multiple web application firewalls (WAF) and malware scanning

-• Some unique features such as WordPress activity logging, an in-browser WP-CLI terminal, and more.
+• some unique features, such as WordPress activity logging, an in-browser WP-CLI terminal, and more.

-Rocket.net’s prices start at $30 per month.
+Rocket.net’s prices start at $30 a month.

 Rocket.net WordPress hosting pricing

-What Rocket.net Do Better Than Bluehost
+What Rocket.net Does Better than Bluehost

 • Much better performance — your sites will load a lot faster on Rocket.net.
-This is especially true for international visitors thanks to Rocket.net’s unique approach of caching your pages on Cloudflare.
+This is especially true for international visitors, thanks to Rocket.net’s unique approach of caching your pages on Cloudflare.

 • Better dashboard experience — Rocket.net’s dashboard is nicer than Bluehost’s and makes it easy to perform key tasks.

-What Rocket.net Do Worse Than Bluehost
+What Rocket.net Does Worse than Bluehost

 • No email hosting — you’ll need a separate email hosting service to create a custom email address.